MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 # Overview

-I have recently watched the [PowerShell DevOps Playbook] course on Pluralsight and was inspired to play around with the [Universal Dashboard] PowerShell module again after the section in the course that used it to create a dashboard for [AppVeyor] builds.
+I have recently watched the [PowerShell DevOps Playbook] course on Pluralsight and was inspired to look at the [Universal Dashboard] PowerShell module again after the section in the course that used it to create a dashboard for [AppVeyor] builds.

 Universal Dashboard is a webframework that allows you to easily create web frontends with PowerShell that can be used as a web interface for PowerShell code input and output.
-I  thought it would be a good project to make a similar dashboard as in the Pluralsight course, using [Azure DevOps].
+I decided to make a similar dashboard as shown the Pluralsight course, using [Azure DevOps] instead.
 I have a few different project in Azure DevOps with various builds that I can get information about from the [Azure DevOps REST API] and display it in the dashboard.

 ## Outcome

-I'll start with a screen shot of what the final out come is and the code.
+I'll start with a screen shot of what the end result and the full code and break it down afterwards.

 ![Dashboard overview](/images/build-dashboard/dashboard1.png)